Why is Desktop Linux a Market Failure?

 Author

-I am the author of a semi-popular Linux application for photo editing and collection management.
-Fotocx
+I am the author of a semi-popular Linux application for photo editing and collection management: Fotocx